bngetich/bngetich/README.md

 ### Hi, I'm Brian👋
 I enjoy problem-solving and building web apps!
 - 👀 I’m interested in AWS
-- 👨‍💻 I'm currently working on Spring boot & Angular project
+- 👨‍💻 I'm currently working on Spring boot & Angular
 - 👯 I’m looking to collaborate with other Java developers
 - 🥅 2022 Goals: Contribute more to Open Source projects